-Reason for Missed Medical Appointments, Quakertown
+Reason for Missed Medical Appointments, Anderson

 A lack of insurance or comprehensive coverage affects a patient's willingness to pursue getting medical treatment for their ailments.
-Our 2019 community survey clearly illustrated this: the top reason that Quakertown respondents cited for postponing care was that their share of the cost was too high (10.9%), they didn't think the problem was serious (7.8%) as the second top reason, and they couldn't get time off from work (7.2%) as the third (Figure 27).
-These findings echo what was shown in the 2016 survey, where the top three reasons for missed medical appointments among survey respondents were: they didn't have health insurance, they didn't think the problem was too high.
+Our 2019 community survey clearly illustrated this: the top reason that St. Luke's Anderson service area respondents gave for postponing care was their share of the cost was too high (12.2%), they couldn't get time off from work (8.0%) as the second top reason, and they didn't think the problem was serious (8.0%) as the third (Figure 27).
+These findings echo what was shown in the 2016 survey, where the top three reasons for missed medical appointments among survey respondents were: they didn't think the problem was serious, their share of the cost was too high, and they didn't have health insurance.
 Access to quality health insurance is a social determinant that alters one's ability to receive care in a timely and efficient manner.